cbdb-project/processing-prompts-by-batch/README.md

 ## Disclaimer

-This script is provided as-is, and it is a generic template for interacting with text generation APIs.
 Always adhere to the API provider's usage policies and guidelines.

 ## License